 The model (\ref{model-capelin}) can then be written in the original form (\ref{model}).
 Thus, we can employ almost the same posterior computation algorithm as in Section \ref{sec:pos}.
 However, sampling steps for $\beta$ and $\gamma$ are slightly different due to the shrinkage priors for $\alpha_{k,q+\ell}$.
 Under assumptions of non-informative priors for the rest of the parameters in $\beta$ and $\gamma$ (denoted by $N(0,D^{\ast}_{\beta})$ and $N(0,D^{\ast}_{\gamma})$, respectively) the sampling procedures replaces $D_{\beta}$ and $D_{\gamma}$ respectively, with ${\rm blockdiag}(D_{\beta}^{\ast}, \tau_{P1}^{-1}I_K)$ and ${\rm blockdiag}(D_{\gamma}^{\ast}, \tau_{P2}^{-1}I_K)$.
 With gamma priors ${\rm Ga}(d_{\tau_{P}},d_{\tau_{P}})$ for $\tau_{Pk}$, the full conditional distribution of $\tau_{Pk}$ is given by ${\rm Ga}(d_{\tau_{P}}+K/2,d_{\tau_{P}}+\sum_{\ell=1}^Ka_{k,q+\ell}^2/2)$ for $k=1,2$, which is incorporated into the sampling algorithm in Section \ref{sec:pos}.

-For model comparison, we also applied two sub-models of (\ref{model}); a spatio-temporal Poisson model (STP) without zero-inflation structure, and a static zero-inflated Poisson model (ZIP) without spatio-temporal effects.
-Their MCMC algorithms can be easily obtained by slight modification of the algorithm given in Section \ref{sec:pos}.
-For the three models, we generated 40000 posterior samples after discarding the first 5000 samples.
-We then computed posterior predictive loss \citep[PPL;][]{gelfand1998model} for each model, which are reported in Table \ref{tab:PPL}.
-The results show that the proposed STZIP is the best among the three models, indicating that both spatio-temporal effects and zero-inflation structures can improve overall fitting to the dataset.
-The posterior means (PM) and point-wise $95\%$ credible intervals of the regression coefficient of SST are also reported in Table \ref{tab:PPL}.
-The effect of 10m SST is not so significant while that of 20m SST seems significantly positive.
-The latter result would be more trustworthy since the PPL with 20m SST is smaller.
-In the discussion that follows we focus on the results with the 20m SST dataset.
+For model comparison, we also applied two sub-models of (\ref{model}); a spatio-temporal Poisson model (STP) without zero-inflation structure and a static zero-inflated Poisson model (ZIP) without spatio-temporal effects.
+Their MCMC algorithms can be easily obtained by slightly modifying the algorithm in Section \ref{sec:pos}.
+For the three models, we generated 40000 posterior samples after discarding the first 5000 samples, where the convergence of our MCMC algorithm is monitored by traceplots.
+We computed posterior predictive loss \citep[PPL;][]{gelfand1998model} for each model, which are reported in Table \ref{tab:PPL}.
+The results show that the proposed DSZIP is the best among the three models, indicating that both spatio-temporal effects and zero-inflation structures can improve overall fitting to the dataset.
+The posterior means (PM) and $95\%$ credible intervals of the regression coefficients of SST ($\alpha_1$ and $\alpha_2$) are also reported in Table \ref{tab:PPL}.
+The effect ($\alpha_2$) of 10m and 20m SST on the zero-inflation probability seems to have positive effects.
+On the other hand, the effect ($\alpha_1$) of 10m SST on the Poisson intensity is not significant, while that of 20m SST may have a positive effect.
+The former result would be more trustworthy since the PPL with 10m SST is smaller.
+In the following discussion, we focus on the results with the 10m SST dataset.